Get a free, no obligation personal loan quote with rates as low as 6.99%

 Get Started You can apply with no effect to your credit score

-Regardless of which category you fall under, you’ll want to have a travel insurance plan in place to cover you against any exorbitant expenses that you may inadvertently incur while travelling abroad.
+Regardless of which category you fall under, you’ll want to have a travel insurance plan to cover you against unexpected expenses you may incur while travelling abroad.
+This may include expenses related to medical assistance, baggage delay or loss, trip cancellation and much more.

 What Is Multi-Trip Travel Insurance?

-A multi-trip travel insurance plan provides coverage for several trips within a 12-month period.
-In fact, you can travel an unlimited number of times in a year while still being covered, as these plans do not place restrictions on the actual number of trips taken.
+A multi-trip travel insurance plan provides coverage for several trips within 12 months.
+You can travel an unlimited number of times in a year while still being covered, as these plans do not place restrictions on the actual number of trips taken.

 However, there are limits on the number of days each trip lasts, which will vary from one policy to the next.
-Once you’ve reached that limit, you’ll need to go back home before you can head back out again in order to ensure that you are covered.
-Generally speaking, trips can last anywhere from 10 to 30 days within a 12-month period, though these time frames may vary by plan.
+Once you’ve reached that limit, you’ll need to go back home before you can head back out again to ensure that you are covered.
+Generally speaking, trips can last anywhere from 10 to 30 days within 12 months, though these time frames may vary by plan.

 Travel Medical/Health Insurance